UW-CTRL/AA548-spr2024/bite-size-notes/week-3-e-optimal-control-theory.md

 Some examples of optimal control problems arising in applications include the following:
 • Send a rocket to the moon with minimal fuel consumption;
-• Produce a given amount of chemical in minimal time and/or with minimal amount of catalyst used (or maximize the amount produced in given time);
+• Produce a given amount of chemical in minimal time and/or with a minimal amount of catalyst used (or maximize the amount produced in a given time);
 • Bring sales of a new product to a desired level while minimizing the amount of money spent on the advertising campaign;
 • Maximize throughput or accuracy of information transmission over a communication channel with a given bandwidth/capacity.
 ### Preliminaries

 #### Definitions